 All ports of a submodel are shown in the Interface tab.
 In the figure below a standard C-element is shown with one power port p.
-Each port has an effort and a flow variable.
-In 20-sim these variables are be denoted with the extensions .e and .f.
+Each bond graph port has an effort and a flow variable.
+In 20-sim these variables are be denoted with the extensions .e and .f and are also known as power-port variables.
 You can see an example in the figure below where equations are defined using the variables p.e and p.f.

 Ports can be added and defined in the 20-sim Interface Editor.
 The Interface Editor of the C-element is shown below.

 |•||Name: The name of the port.|

 |•||Type: Next to bond graph ports, 20-sim also knows iconic diagram ports and signal ports|